-191. The golf resort will be one of the leading golf resorts in Europe.
-It will be an unrivalled addition to Bolton and Greater Manchester's sporting asset; supporting the objective of enabling and supporting healthy lifestyles.

-- 192. The Proposed Development also includes a multi-functional golf academy, which will provide a range of teaching and practice facilities for golfers at every level.
-The academy is also intended to operate a local outreach programme to encourage local take-up of the sport. - 193.
-The Applicant has submitted a Facility Planning Report from England Golf.
-This confirms: - Within a 20-minute catchment the demand for golf is strong - A low number of facilities in the catchment offer a driving range and/or other practice facilities; these facilities play an important role in introducing new golfers to the game. - England Golf are supportive of the development in principle and see it as a great opportunity for a world class facility within the north of the Country. - 194.
+- 187. The golf resort will be one of the leading golf resorts in Europe.
+It will be an unrivalled addition to Bolton and Greater Manchester's sporting asset; supporting the objective of enabling and supporting healthy lifestyles. - 188.
+The Proposed Development also includes a multi-functional golf academy, which will provide a range of teaching and practice facilities for golfers at every level.
+The academy is also intended to operate a local outreach programme to encourage local take-up of the sport. - 189.
 Hosting rights for the Ryder Cup will be linked to the requirement to deliver a range of "legacy programmes".
 Whilst exact nature of these cannot be fixed at present, the Applicant has indicated these will be comparable to those associated with previous tournaments and will include opportunities for the local population (estimated 225,000 residents, focussed on priority and minority groups) and those of school age to participate in golf, the latter of which will be linked to encouraging educational attendance and achievement.
-A package of cultural and community focussed events, activities and spaces will also be delivered. - 195.
-The significant benefit of the proposed restoration of Hulton Park necessary to deliver the golf resort is considered above.
-The proposals would enable the RPG and the Dovecote to be enjoyed by existing and future generations. - 196.
-The new Pretoria Park, close to the Pretoria Pit Memorial, will provide a valuable public open space but also anchors the scheme in the heritage and social consciousness of the local community. - 197.
-The proposed golf resort development will deliver improvements to existing public rights of way and the creation of a new right of way (The Hulton Trail, which also formed part of the Consented Scheme) and a new permissive footpath (the Parkland Circular Path) which will link with the Hulton Trail and then also provide a route around the perimeter of the historic parkland itself. - 198.
-There is also now provision for guided heritage and nature walks within the RPG, in the vicinity of Mill Dam Lake, and a permissive cycle path in the northern part of RPG, which connects into the wider green network. - 199.
-There will therefore be a range of health and wellbeing benefits associated with this component of the scheme. - 200.
+A package of cultural and community focussed events, activities and spaces will also be delivered.

+- 190. The significant benefit of the proposed restoration of Hulton Park necessary to deliver the golf resort is considered above.
+The proposals would enable the RPG and the Dovecote to be enjoyed by existing and future generations. - 191.
+The new Pretoria Park, close to the Pretoria Pit Memorial, will provide a valuable public open space but also anchors the scheme in the heritage and social consciousness of the local community. - 192.
+The proposed golf resort development will deliver improvements to existing public rights of way and the creation of a new right of way (The Hulton Trail, which also formed part of the Consented Scheme) and a new permissive footpath (the Parkland Circular Path) which will link with the Hulton Trail and then also provide a route around the perimeter of the historic parkland itself. - 193.
+There is also now provision for guided heritage and nature walks within the RPG, in the vicinity of Mill Dam Lake, and a permissive cycle path in the northern part of RPG, which connects into the wider green network. - 194.
+There will therefore be a range of health and wellbeing benefits associated with this component of the scheme. - 195.
 The golf resort would also lead to increased beneficial use of the Bolton Green Belt, including a wide range of opportunities for sport, recreation and relaxation.
-These would include: - the golf course itself and the golf academy facilities - the adventure and short courses - spa facilities within the hotel complex
+These would include: - the golf course itself and the golf academy facilities - the adventure and short courses - spa facilities within the hotel complex - outdoor activities offered by the hotel (expected to include fishing, archery, horse riding, cycling and walking/running). - 196.
+The wider development will also deliver a range of public open spaces, including a new public park and a health and wellbeing hub. - 197.
+Opportunities for sustainable travel will also be maximised and will include provision of new and extended bus services and, during major tournaments, park and ride facilities. - 198.
+Furthermore, creating a viable and active use for the Site will make a major positive contribution to the quality and character of the area, whilst reversing the fragmentation of the landscape experienced due to overgrazing and lack of management and providing for long-term enhancement and stewardship.